 1. Egypt Reopened Airports and Welcomes Tourists After COVID-19 Closure

 Egypt officially launched its reopening plan back in May 2020, starting with dozens of hotels in beach communities such as Hurghada, Sharm El-Sheikh, and Marsa Alam along the serene Egyptian Red Sea coast where the best scuba diving spots in Egypt.
-After meeting strict health and safety protocols, hotels were allowed to open at 25% capacity, and then it went up to 70%.
+After meeting strict health and safety protocols, hotels were allowed to open at 25% capacity, and then it went up to 70% and now it is 100%.
 These areas of Egypt reported the fewest number of Covid-19 infections and were the safest to reopen initially.

 In 2021, almost one million tourists from various countries, including the United States, Switzerland, Belarus, and Ukraine, visited Egypt and spent time soaking up the sun on the country’s beautiful beaches.
 According to Arab News, almost no cases of Covid-19 were detected among the tourists.
 This should encourage a lot of travelers to plan an Egypt trip in 2022.

-As of September 1st, 2020, all Egyptian museums, including the Egyptian Museum in Cairo and the Nubian Museum in Aswan, as well as the Great Pyramids of Giza, Abu Simbel, Karnak Temple, Valley of the Kings, Valley of the Queens, Queen Hatshepsut temple, and other archaeological sites in Cairo, Luxor, and Alexandria, are also open and ready for tourism, albeit maintaining safety measures.
+As of right now, all Egyptian museums, including the Egyptian Museum in Cairo and the Nubian Museum in Aswan, as well as the Great Pyramids of Giza, Abu Simbel, Karnak Temple, Valley of the Kings, Valley of the Queens, Queen Hatshepsut temple, and other archaeological sites in Cairo, Luxor, and Alexandria, are also open and ready for tourism, albeit maintaining safety measures.

 2. An Egypt Vacation is Very Affordable